-Losartan has been evaluated in clinical studies as follows:
+Losartan has been evaluated in reported clinical studies as follows:

-- in a controlled clinical trials in > 3000 adult patients 18 years of age and older for essential hypertension, - in a controlled clinical trial in 177 hypertensive pediatric patients 6 to 16 years of age - in a controlled clinical trial in > 9000 hypertensive patients 55 to 80 years of age with left ventricular hypertrophy. - in a controlled clinical trial in > 7700 adult patients with chronic heart failure - in a controlled clinical trial in > 1500 type 2 diabetic patients 31 years of age and older with proteinuria.
+- In a reported controlled clinical trial in > 3,000 adult patients 18 years of age and older for essential hypertension - In a reported controlled clinical trial in 177 hypertensive paediatric patients 6 to 16 years of age - In a reported controlled clinical trial in > 9,000 hypertensive patients 55 to 80 years of age with left ventricular hypertrophy (see LIFE Study) - In reported controlled clinical trials in > 7,700 adult patients with chronic heart failure (see ELITE I, ELITE II, and HEAAL study) - In a reported controlled clinical trial in > 1,500 type 2 diabetic patients 31 years of age and older with proteinuria (see RENAAL study).

-In these clinical trials, the most common adverse reaction was dizziness.
+In these clinical trials, the most common adverse event was dizziness.